Shreddy and the Zomb-dogs

 “Zombies,” Shreddy explained.
 And as he said it, he realized: he knew how to kill zombies.
 With cars.
 “We need to steal a car.”
 To Shreddy’s consternation, cars in the real world didn’t start as soon as he lightly set a paw on them.
 Apparently, video games could be misleading.
 Undaunted, Shreddy directed Cooper to find a large branch and, with it grasped firmly in his mouth, Cooper bludgeoned away at the windows of the car.
 Shreddy had seen people sitting inside cars, so he knew if he could just get inside, the car would obligingly zoom away and smash down zombies.
 That’s what cars did.
 Only he couldn’t get inside.

 Frustrated and grumbling, Shreddy wanted to give up on the whole project and get a good night of sleep in the plushy orange chair.
-How bad could few zomb-pups living in the backyard really be?
+How bad could a few zomb-pups living in the backyard really be?
 Then he saw two things that changed his mind.

 First, against all odds, the puppies caught a mouse.
 The poor thing must have let curiosity get the better of her… There was no way the blundering zomb-pups could have caught her if she’d been smart enough to keep away.
 “Argh!
 Brains!” she squeaked, limping about, freshly turned by the zomb-pups.
 It was the most horrible, icky waste of a plump, tasty mouse that Shreddy had ever seen.